Danish Siddiqui: Mutilation and return of body

-The Taliban had mutilated his body before returning it though they continue to deny committing the act.
+The Taliban had mutilated his body before returning it though it denied doing this.

 Ahmad Lodin, the head of the newspaper Afghan Orband Weekly, claimed to Newslaundry on 19 July that the Taliban had released Siddiqui's "disrespected" and "mutilated" corpse only after prolonged negotiations.
 Rubin, in his op-ed, claimed to have reviewed photographs and a video of Siddiqui's body from a source in the Indian Government, showing head-injuries and multiple bullet-wounds.

 On 31 July, NYT reviewed several photographs of Siddiqui's corpse from multiple sources and confirmed these claims.
 Photographs taken shortly after his death, encircled apparently by Taliban insurgents, did not show any evidence of mutilation but photographs snapped after the corpse was recovered by government, showed such signs.
 An Afghan health official who had received the body at the Mirwais Hospital in Kandahar around 8pm, found Siddiqui's face to be unrecognizable, while Indian officials noted tire marks on the face and chest in addition to about 12 gunshot wounds in his body, resembling close-range injuries.
 The News18 report confirmed these details — Taliban had driven a Humvee over his face and chest, for reasons which were yet to be clear.